-- Meet the British Psychological Society's (BPS) Stage 1 requirements for progression to becoming a Health Psychologist.
+- Meet the BPS Stage 1 requirements for progression to becoming a health psychologist.

 - Choose to study full or part-time through active, independent learning.

-Successfully completing the course provides you with the skills to progress onto Stage 2 Health Psychology training including the BPS accredited Doctoral Programme in Health Psychology, which provides eligibility for registration as a Practitioner Health Psychologist with the Health and Care Professions Council.
+Complete the course with the skills to progress onto stage two training in health psychology – (as long as you have eligibility for BPS’ graduate basis for chartered membership (GBC).
+Stage two includes the BPS-accredited Doctoral Programme in Health Psychology – which once completed, provides eligibility to apply for registration as a practitioner health psychologist with the Health and Care Professions Council.

 ‘I found the course really interesting and intellectually stimulating.
 I used the knowledge I gained during the MSc to design an intervention in the NHS Weight Management service.
 I am now piloting this intervention with patients - which is really exciting!’